PedroMagar/MISA-I/README.md

 	- RER: Problably a CISC instructions, It's great for preemptive multitasking, based on XJ from CDC 7600, this function would work perfectly to store the current task when an interrupt is detected or when the OS is doing a context switch, if this instruction did not exist, as the architecture doesn't have a JI (Jump Immediate) instruction, it would be impossible to restore all the register when returning to the process because the last register to be restored would have to contain the PC address of when the execution was stopped, this would imply to define at high level a "throw away" register that would only be usable when interruption is set off.
 	- Send Interruption: Interruption can be interpreted as a one bit signal, it would likely violate the RISC/MISC philosophy of only dealing with memory, but its benefits of working as a mean for multi-core synchronization, bank switch and others tasks cannot be underestimated (even if the higher bits of the address space can be used similarly), all this flexibility for the small price of an almost throw away instruction space can not be classified as anything other than a bargain, this is why it's here and probably to stay.
 	- Protected Memory: MISC abolishes MMU, even so I believe it's important to have a way to protect itself from malicious users.
 I'm not looking at a full MMU, I believe a MPU would be enough, for now I'm looking at RA (Relative Address) and FL (Field Length) of CDC Architecture.
-	- The pure cheat **RSTK/RRB**: Yeap, it's cheating, I needed a way to keep mandatory instructions count below 32 to fill at least one requirement of a MISC architecture, there was no other way, as stated before, usability would take full priority over philosophy, with the current architectural limitation of addressable registers, the possibility of a register bank rotation makes it much easier for registers interactions solving one of the most pressuing issues of the architecture.
-But even so, unlike **RSTK** (stack rotation is a must, there would be no reason to call it a stack if it could not even rotate), **RRB** is not set in stone, a similar could be achived by swaping register bank with stack, then rotating the stack and swaping it back, **RRB** only exist because of a power consumption concern, but if it end up been not frequently called while requiring a complex circuitry for implementation, it will be removed without a second tough.
+	- **RSTK/RRB**, the pure cheat: Yeap, it's cheating, I needed a way to keep mandatory instructions count below 32 to fill at least one requirement of a MISC architecture, there was no other way, as stated before, usability would take full priority over philosophy, with the current architectural limitation of addressable registers, the possibility of a register bank rotation makes it much easier for registers interactions, solving one of the most pressuing issues of the architecture.
+But even so, **RRB** is not set in stone, the same result could be achived by swaping register bank with stack, then rotating the stack and swaping it back, **RRB** only exist because of a power consumption concern, but if it end up been not frequently called while requiring a complex circuitry for implementation, it will be removed without a second tough.
+Currently analizing if a byte swap (BSWAP) like behaviour or Set Stack Element Active (STKE) would gives a better result.
 	- **SOLUTIONS**: RER/RERO, Protected Memory, Fence and others non essentials behavior probably will be defined as non-obligatory or even postergated to MISA-II, in this way, MISA-I can be kept clean and MISC conformant if desirable.
-- MEMCPY: With the 'Flex Memory' concept, it would help to have an instruction to copy directly the memory without recurring to LW/SW loop.
+- ~~MEMCPY: With the 'Flex Memory' concept, it would help to have an instruction to copy directly the memory without recurring to LW/SW loop.~~ (currently implemented)
-- BIT Operations: Reading (for a branch) and writing a single bit of a register (flag).
+- BIT Operations: Currently there is no bit operations, like reading a bit from a register (for a branch) and writing a single bit on a register (flag).
 - Flags: A dedicated register for flags and used by bit operations.
 - ~~JAL: Jump and Link could be not destructive, in this case it would be possible to swap with SMEM and change SMEM behavior to be based on register file location.~~ (unified jump behaviour)
 - Cache and TSO (Total Store Order): Let's start simple, 128 Bytes of storage on a 6T Flip-Flop would result in 6144 Transistors, a MOS 6502 has 3500, Intel 8080 has 6000 and Z80 has 8500 ...
 For a small 8-bit CPU implementation, cache is useless or at least on the best of the best a really really really HUGE burden, BUT, if low transistor count (small size) is not one of the requirements, and a wide input design (like 4-way decode) is what you are doing, a small cache can be desired, and when there is a cache, there is a possibility of memory mismatch with other devices on the bus, to prevent this, sync could be done by setting the CPU in write through mode and using FENCE instruction in sensible areas.